Necrophilia: Other animals

 Necrophilia has been observed among bottlenose dolphins and manatees.
 A male New Zealand sea lion was once observed attempting to copulate with a dead female New Zealand fur seal in the wild.
 The sea lion nudged the seal repeatedly, then mounted her and made several pelvic thrusts.
 Approximately ten minutes later, the sea lion became disturbed by the researcher's presence, dragged the corpse of the seal into the water, and swam away while holding it.
+Necrophilia is documented in other pinniped species, such as the elephant seal, which is known to copulate with both dead adult seals and dead seal pups.
 A male sea otter was observed holding a female sea otter underwater until she drowned before repeatedly copulating with her carcass.
 Several months later, the same sea otter was again observed copulating with the carcass of a different female.
 Copulation with a dead female pilot whale by a captive male pilot whale has been observed, and possible sexual behavior between two male humpback whales, one dead, has also been reported.

+Although necrophilia in non-human primates remains understudied, it was observed among wild stump-tailed macaques, when multiple males attempted to copulate with the corpse of a female macaque.

 In 1983, a male rock dove was observed to be copulating with the corpse of a dove that shortly before had its head crushed by a car.
 In 2001, a researcher laid out sand martin corpses to attract flocks of other sand martins.
 In each of the six trials, 1–5 individuals from flocks of 50–500 were observed attempting to copulate with the dead sand martins.
 This occurred one to two months after the breeding season; since copulation outside the breeding season is uncommon among birds, the researcher speculated that the lack of resistance by the corpses stimulated the behavior.
 Charles Brown observed at least ten cliff swallows attempt to copulate with a road-killed cliff swallow in the space of 15 minutes.
 He commented, "This isn't the first time I've seen cliff swallows do this; the bright orange rump sticking up seems to be all the stimulus these birds need."
 Necrophilia has also been reported in the European swallow, grey-backed sparrow-lark, Stark's lark, and the snow goose.
 A Norwegian television report showed a male hybrid between a black grouse and western capercaillie kill a male black grouse before attempting to copulate with it.
 In 2015, due to work done by the University of Washington, it was found that crows would commit necrophilia on dead crow corpses in about 4% of encounters with corpses.